Transportation Decarbonization Research

 Using a suite of simulation and analysis tools, NREL fuses researcher expertise and a deep understanding of rapidly evolving mobility technology options, vehicle electrification, connected and automated vehicle technologies, and the underlying data infrastructure to conduct technical analyses of promising vehicle technologies to find cost-competitive solutions that maximize energy savings and reduce emissions.
 NREL's intelligent vehicle energy analysis experts also perform resource assessments, techno-economic comparisons, market potential projections, and financial modeling of stakeholder decisions and investment risks to enable large-scale hydrogen production and use.

 NREL vehicle technology integration efforts provide on-the-ground expertise to support the development, validation, demonstration, and deployment of advanced vehicle technologies, alternative fuels, mobility systems, electric vehicles, fleet operation, and transportation efficiency.
-Bolstered by NREL's technical leadership, U.S. Department of Energy (DOE) Clean Cities coalitions' have successfully transformed local markets by integrating alternative fuels and advanced vehicle technologies since 1993.
+Bolstered by NREL's technical leadership, U.S. Department of Energy (DOE) Clean Cities and Communities coalitions' have successfully transformed local markets by integrating alternative fuels and advanced vehicle technologies since 1993.
 We also connect communities across the country by supporting DOE's Energy Efficient Mobility Systems program to maximize the energy efficiency of transportation systems while improving the affordability, accessibility, and convenience of moving people and goods.

 Focusing on the interactions among people, mobility, the built environment, and energy systems, NREL's behavioral science research improves the collective understanding of how people will respond to technology transitions and dynamic new mobility service offerings across spatial and temporal scales in diverse and varied communities across the nation.
 NREL's research strategy recognizes that human behavior is at the core of individual mobility decisions and accounting for behavioral factors across diverse populations is vital to enable deep decarbonization and support sustainable, equitable, and resilient energy transitions.